 The Department of Molecular Rheumatology has recently been established lead by Professor Ursula Fearon who was appointed Chair of Molecular Rheumatology, Trinity Biomedical Sciences Institute, Trinity College Dublin.
-The team currently comprises of 6 post-doctoral fellows, 1 PhD/MD students, Clinical Research Nurse Specialist, lab manager and research assistant.
+The team currently comprises of 5 post-doctoral fellows, 3 PhD students, 2 clinical fellows, an operations manager and a research assistant.

 Arthritis is a leading cause of joint deformity and disability that affects up to 15% of the population, 2% suffer from inflammatory (IA) forms such as rheumatoid arthritis (RA) and psoriatic arthritis (PsA).
 It is also associated with significant co-morbidity including atherosclerosis, cardiovascular disease, diabetes and obesity.